maulik9898/generator-angular-arduino/readme.md

     ├── client
-    │   ├── app                 - All of our app specific components go in here │   ├── assets              - Custom assets: fonts, images, etc… │   ├── components          - Our reusable components, non-specific to to our app │
+    │   ├── app                 - All of our app specific components go in here │   ├── assets              - Custom assets: fonts, images, etc… │   └── components          - Our reusable components, non-specific to to our app │
-    ├── e2e                     - Our protractor end to end tests
-    │
     └── server
-        ├── api                 - Our apps server api ├── auth                - For handling authentication with different auth strategies ├── components          - Our reusable or app-wide components ├── config              - Where we do the bulk of our apps configuration │   └── local.env.js    - Keep our environment variables out of source control │   └── environment     - Configuration specific to the node environment └── views               - Server rendered views
+        └── server.ino          - Our main server Arduino sketch

 An example client component in `client/app`